simonmichael/hledger/hledger/hledger.m4.md

 - Posting inheriting the same tag from its transaction or account
 - Transaction acquiring the same tag from one or more of its postings

-You can list a tag's values with `hledger tags TAGNAME --values`.
+You can list a tag's values with `hledger tags TAGNAME --values`, or match by tag value with a `tag:NAMEREGEX=VALUEREGEX` query.

 ## Postings